-Starting from version 3-1-7 RdpGuard supports advanced blocking settings allowing you to define how it should
+Starting from version 3.1.7 RdpGuard supports advanced blocking settings providing you the way

 Earlier versions of RdpGuard block all access to the server when the number of failed login attempts from

-a single IP address reached a set limit.
+a single IP address reaches a set limit.

-In some cases you may need to block only particular ports, for example RDP, FTP, SMTP
+In some cases you may want to block only particular ports, for example RDP, FTP, SMTP

-This can be configured in Advanced blocking settings.
+This can be configured via Advanced Blocking Settings.

 1. Click Tools, Options